-In the event of an emergency situation, IRWD and public safety agencies should reference these flowcharts to know who to contact and in what order.
+IRWD and public safety agencies should reference these flowcharts to know who to contact and in what order in the event of a dam emergency.
 Individuals or organizations at the beginning of flowchart branches are responsible for making all calls within that branch, in the order indicated.
 If a party is not answering the number indicated on the flowchart, the notifying party should reference the contact table given in Section 3.2 for alternate methods of contact.
 In order to facilitate clear and efficient communication of emergency conditions, suggested scripts for notification are included after each flowchart.
-To ensure timely and efficient notifications during a rapidly developing emergency situation, verbal notifications via phone calls will be short and direct, followed by email confirmations containing the language in the pre-scripted messages (Appendix E).
+To ensure timely and efficient notifications during a rapidly developing emergency situation, the suggested scripts for verbal notifications via phone calls are short and direct, and will be followed by text and/or email confirmations containing the language in the pre-scripted messages suggested in Appendix E.

-The Rattlesnake Canyon Dam has a small drainage area, and Is filled and drained independently of a local stream.
+The Rattlesnake Canyon Dam has a small drainage area and is filled and drained independently of a local stream.
 It is therefore highly unlikely that it would be affected by a high flow situation as described in the FEMA guidelines.
 However, a notification flowchart and emergency message have been included for the high flow scenario to ensure complete preparedness.

-The potential failure and imminent failure notification flowcharts require that the PSAP, City of Irvine Police Department, make additional calls as part of the notification process.
+The notification flowcharts require that the PSAP, City of Irvine Police Department, make additional calls as part of the notification process.
 IRWD has coordinated with the City of Irvine Police Department to ensure that they have a copy of the EAP on hand and will utilize the notification flowcharts in Section 3.1.
 To ensure that notifications are made in a timely manner, multiple staff members will be available to make notification calls for the City of Irvine Police Department.
+The City of Irvine Police Department may also use a mass notification system to communicate with all downstream public agencies at once.
 The City of Irvine Police Department has agreed to perform the responsibilities in the notification flowcharts and in this EAP.
 These instructions will be updated annually when the plan is reviewed and contacts are updated (see Section 8.1).

 The notification charts in this section rely upon cellular phones and landlines as the means of communication.
 Alternative communication methods may be necessary during a severe emergency in which the region experiences power and cellular network outages.
-The PSAP, Irvine Police Department, utilizes the 800-megahertz (MHz) radio system and can communicate dispatch-to-dispatch to other local emergency management agencies (e.g., OCFA, Newport Beach Police Department, etc.).
+The PSAP, Irvine Police Department, utilizes the 800-megahertz (MHz) radio system and can communicate dispatch-to-dispatch to other local emergency management agencies (e.g., OCFA, Newport

+Beach Police Department, etc.).
 Orange County Control One also has the ability to communicate on a designated radio channel.

 IRWD and other agencies have access to Government Emergency Telecommunications Service (GETS), which is operated by the federal government to prioritize emergency calls made over landlines and cellular lines.
 Users with a GETS card have priority access to telephone networks when there is congestion or other service problems.
+IRWD also has satellite phones that can be used for communications during a dam emergency, as well as two-way radio communications capability with WEROC.